timniklas/hass-fitnesspark/README.md

 ## Disclaimer

-This custom integration is not officially endorsed or supported by Wellyou.
+This custom integration is not officially endorsed or supported by fitnesspark.
 Use it at your own risk and ensure that you comply with all relevant terms of service and privacy policies.